 A historic waterway filled with boaters spring through fall and the world’s largest naturally frozen skating rink in winter – the Rideau Canal winds through the heart of Ottawa before connecting with the Ottawa River through dramatic stepped locks right next to Parliament Hill.

-Ottawa is a natural for sports fans and outdoor recreation enthusiasts.
-Try whitewater rafting and kayaking on the Ottawa River, some of the continent’s finest.
-Then top it off with some bungee jumping.
-Ottawa is also a cycling enthusiast’s dream destination, with over 180 kilometres of recreational pathways linking natural areas, parks, gardens and national sites.
+Try whitewater rafting and kayaking on the Ottawa River, some of the continent’s finest, then top it off with some bungee jumping.
+The Ottawa region is also a cycling enthusiast’s dream destination, with around 800 kilometres (497 miles) of recreational pathways linking natural areas, parks, gardens and national sites.

-Ottawa is a city of celebrations, offering visitors a year around calendar of parties, festivals and special events.
+Ottawa is a city of celebrations, offering visitors a year-round calendar of parties, festivals and special events.
+Admire over a million tulips and enjoy special programming throughout the city during the Canadian Tulip Festival in May.
 On July 1st, the city celebrates the biggest party in the country, Canada Day.
-Visitors will also experience a host of music celebrations, including the Ottawa Jazz Festival, Ottawa Chamberfest, and Bluesfest, which welcome some of the world’s biggest acts to our city.
+Visitors will also experience a host of music celebrations, including the Ottawa Jazz Festival, Ottawa Chamberfest, and RBC Bluesfest, which welcome some of the world’s biggest acts to our city.
 In winter, Canada celebrates Winterlude, and takes to the ice on the world’s largest skating rink, the Rideau Canal Skateway.

 7. Culinary scene